 Is there a period of minimum stay in the Netherlands to avail the 30% ruling?

-The 30% ruling only has a maximum period not a minimum period.
+The 30% ruling only has a maximum term not a minimum term.
 Even if you work only 1 month in the Netherlands the 30% ruling can be applied in the payroll administration.
 There is no penalty for leaving the Netherlands within a year.
 It is not even required that you live in the Netherlands at all.

 As you can see on the 30% grant which was provided by the tax authorities only the maximum period is mentioned for which the ruling can be used (as long as you are working for the employer with whom you applied for the ruling).
 It may be though that you have made other arrangements with your employer in your employment contract.
 You would need to check your contract for this.
 But from the side of the tax authorities there will be no tax claim for leaving the Netherlands within 1 year, not with respect to the 30% ruling nor with respect to tax rebates.
 In the payroll administration tax rebates are calculated per month, so you will not have received too much tax rebates if the payroll was done properly.